 Use this setting to adapt the sensitivity to the sound environment and effectively suppress individual signal peaks.
 A high value represents a high level of sensitivity.
+Click Set to apply the changes.

 4.6.4 Alarm E-Mail

 Alarm states can be documented by e-mail.
 The camera automatically sends an e-mail to a user-defined e-mail address.
 This makes it possible to notify a recipient who does not have a video receiver.